uio-bmi/immuneML/docs/source/usecases/extendability_use_case.rst

 The input data, YAML specifications and results of these comparisons are available in `NIRD research data archive <http://doi.org/10.11582/2021.00009>`_.

-YAML specification for training machine learning models and recovering motifs in the GILGFVFTL dataset:
+YAML specification for training machine learning models and recovering motifs in the GILGFVFTL dataset (note that the ROCCurveSummary was not present in the original specification and the plots were obtained outside immuneML; it has since been added to immuneML and can be used directly from YAML specification):

 .. code-block:: yaml